nap01/config/fedora/37w/init-config.md

 Open Nextcloud and set it up.
 Recheck options and note to ignore hidden files once the first folder sync is set up.

-I get two anoying issues with Nextcloud, which will probably be fixed in the future.
+I get two annoying issues with Nextcloud, which will probably be fixed in the future.
 For now the following works for me:

-If you have many subfolders (which I do), there are not enough inotify-watches and Nextcloud does not sync instantenously but only periodically.
+If you have many subfolders (which I do), there are not enough inotify-watches and Nextcloud does not sync instantaneously but only periodically.

 This can be solved by: